lookit/lookit-docs/docs/source/random.rst

 Experimenter supports a special kind of frame called ‘choice’ that defers determining what sequence of frames a participant will see until the page loads.
-This allows for dynamic ordering of frame sequence in particular to support randomization of experimental conditions.
+This allows for dynamic ordering of frame sequence in particular to support randomization of experimental conditions or counterbalancing.
 The goal of this page is to walk through an example of implementing a custom ‘randomizer’.